Ama la Vida

 In Anconcito we take a community-based approach to our work, adapting our programs to address the evolving needs of the people we serve.
 We live and work among the families in Anconcito, each day gaining a better understanding of their daily challenges and priorities.
 With the support of our volunteers, we dedicate our resources to three main areas of focus: clinical activities, health education and special initiatives.
 Below are a few examples of our work at Project Anconcito.

-- Assist health post staff with home visits for patients unable to travel to local health post
+Accompany clinic staff on home visits for patients unable to travel to the local health post

 Project Anconcito thrives on the efforts of volunteers, all of whom contribute to the current needs and initiatives on-site.
 Whether you're giving a first-aid demonstration to local schoolteachers, working up a sweat with mothers to teach them about a healthy lifestyle, or teaching diabetics how to test their blood sugar, your efforts allow us to better serve the residents of Anconcito and the surrounding communities.